A Sickening Day in American History

 The continuing danger of a president untethered from reality is that Trump has control of nuclear weapons for another two weeks.
 And that frightful reality makes me nostalgic for the days when a drunk Richard Nixon careened around the White House talking to portraits of dead presidents.

-Trump’s behavior has inspired renewed talk of using the unwieldy provisions of the 25th Amendment, which allows for the temporary removal of a president who is “unable to discharge the powers and duties of his office.”
-But deploying the 25th Amendment requires the active participation of Pence and a majority of the Cabinet.
-Even though CBS News reported Wednesday night there was talk of the 25th Amendment in the Cabinet, it probably is not a realistic shield to protect against an unhinged president with just two weeks left in office.
+Trump’s behavior has inspired renewed talk of using the unwieldy provisions of the Twenty-Fifth Amendment, which allows for the temporary removal of a president who is “unable to discharge the powers and duties of his office.”
+But deploying the Twenty-Fifth Amendment requires the active participation of Pence and a majority of the Cabinet.
+Even though CBS News reported Wednesday night there was talk of the Twenty-Fifth Amendment in the Cabinet, it probably is not a realistic shield to protect against an unhinged president with just two weeks left in office.

 Equally impractical are cries to impeach the president again.
 Certainly, Trump’s recent behavior—especially his threatening phone call to Brad Raffensperger, the Georgia secretary of state—is worthy of an impeachment inquiry.
 But it would be an affront to constitutional norms (not that Trump or his GOP enablers respect them) to ram through an impeachment vote and a Senate trial in two weeks.